Some of the numbers presented in this website may not be the most recent available

 Five unsuccessful wells were drilled up to 1985 almost all in the Taoudeni Basin and in 1982 one reportedly had gas shows.
 However, activity ceased in 1985 until 2004 when companies began to evaluate this basin again.
 No further wells have yet been drilled.

 Although Mali has no identified indigenous oil or gas resources there remains potential for oil or gas fields.
-However, the remote location and harsh environment makes exploration expensive.
+However, the remote location, harsh environment and political instability makes exploration expensive.
 Globalshift believes that commercial field developments, at least in the short and medium term, are very unlikely.

 MALI